 - conferring degrees in the absence of the Chancellor.

 Professor Sally Mapstone

-Sally Mapstone has been Principal and Vice-Chancellor of the University of St Andrews since September 2016.
+Sally Mapstone became Principal and Vice-Chancellor of the University of St Andrews in September 2016.
 The core values of her Principalship are excellence, inclusiveness and fairness.

 Professor Mapstone also has a long-standing engagement in international issues.
 She is chair of the international advisory board for the University of Helsinki.
 In 2017 she received the Foreign Policy Association of America medal for services to higher education, and is an Honorary Fellow of the FPA.